Nicovz21/TeamA5/docs/Advice/advice.md

 as they are the "output" to the user of the program, and it never hurts to get involved a bit with the other side of things.

 With that said, the [spriters resource](https://www.spriters-resource.com/) is an amazing website full of graphics from any game on any console that you can think of.
-It also has a companion site [sounds resource](https://www.sounds-resource.com/) for looking up music/sound files
+It also has a companion site [sounds resource](https://www.sounds-resource.com/) for looking up music/sound files.
-(something that this game desperately needs).

 ## Have fun